lari/server-side-gtm-on-aws-ecs-fargate/README.md

 3. Create a `CNAME` record for your domain and add the load balancer URL as the value.
     - The `cdk deploy` command will write the load balancer URL in the terminal after deployment has finished

-## Deployment
+## Usage

-After setting up the context variables in `cdk.json`, you can use following `cdk` commands:
+After installation and setting up the context variables in `cdk.json`, you can use following `cdk` commands:

  * `cdk ls`          list all stacks in the app
  * `cdk synth`       emits the synthesized CloudFormation template